Dutch & English language courses

 Preparing for intermediate/advanced level.
 As we only foresee 14 lessons of 1 ½ h a week these lessons only have the intention to anchor the things we have learned in “Dutch beginners”, added with supplementary exercises.

-14 weeks, from February 13th 2017 until mid-June , once a week on Monday and Tuesday.
+16 weeks, from September 18th 2017 until mid-January, twice a week on Monday and Tuesday.
 You are expected to spend around 1 ½ to 3 hours a week on self-study.
 Taking into account your level, you are of course welcome to follow the courses of the beginners or of the intermediate/advanced group.

 Everyone, except beginners, who wants to improve her or his Dutch.